 Along with each base ecommerce plugin, you can also find huge marketplaces of add-on plugins to extend your store even further.
 Just like with regular WordPress sites, this gives you a ton of flexibility for how you display products, handle fulfillment, and lots more.

 For example, you can even find plugins that sync WooCommerce with a print on demand service so that you can outsource order fulfillment to someone else.

-That level of flexibility is why WordPress is usually a much better platform to create an eCommerce store.
+When it comes to ecommerce and Wix vs WordPress, the level of flexibility is why WordPress is usually a much better platform to use for ecommerce.